-J&J seeks OK for first drug against resistant TBJuly 2nd, 2012 in Medications /
+J&J seeks OK for first drug against resistant TBJuly 2, 2012 in Medicine & Health / Medications

 (AP) Johnson & Johnson said Monday that it is seeking U.S. approval for the first new type of medicine to fight deadly tuberculosis in more than four decades.